-Besides the vintage-styled Perpetual Calendar (Ref.
-5940J-001), as well as a number of other interesting timekeepers, the Swiss brand has also grabbed an opportunity to present a decisively modern Patek Philippe Split-Seconds Chronograph and Perpetual Calendar (Ref.
-5204) hand-wound watch during the last Baselworld 2012 trade show.
+Besides the vintage-styled 2012 Perpetual Calendar (Ref.
+5940J-001), as well as a number of other interesting timekeepers, the legendary Swiss-based brand has also grabbed an opportunity to present a decisively modern hand-wound Patek Philippe Split-Seconds Chronograph and Perpetual Calendar (Ref.
+5204) during the last Baselworld 2012 trade show.
 Although not using a single block of carbon or a piece of ceramic, the new chronograph makes Star Trek gadgets look hopelessly outdated.

 Powered by their new, yet deliberately archaic-looking Caliber CHR 29-535 PS Q hand-wound movement, the Ref.
 5204 offers a wide spectrum of functions, those including a split-seconds chronograph, as well as a full-fledged perpetual calendar with day/night and leap year indicators.

-The dial is very similar to that of the Ref.
-5270 that was revealed last year, also in Basel, with the exception of an extra chronograph seconds hand and a new pair of hours and minutes hand that look more at home on this dial.
+The dial is similar to that of the Ref.
+5270 that was revealed last year, also in Basel, with the exception of an extra chronograph seconds hand and a new pair of hours and minutes hand that looks more at home on this dial.

 Well, it looks like yet another highly desirable piece from PP.

 It is reported that the Patek Philippe Split-Seconds Chronograph and Perpetual Calendar (Ref.
 5204) will soon go on sale, although its price is still to be announced*.
 But, you know what?
 I don’t want to know how much it will cost.

 Oh, I guess, you can bail out some of smaller European countries for the price of just one.